stevencombs/retrocombs.github.io/_posts/2020/2020-07-28-unbox-tascam.md

 ## Links Mentioned in this Episode:

-Below are the links mentioned in the video:
+Below are the links (#Ad) mentioned in the video:

 1. [TASCAM bundle options on Amazon](https://amzn.to/3jIDVE9)
 2. [retroCombs videos](https://www.youtube.com/playlist?list=PLRVBh2hjFTolfr0_s80Z_Z5bawxWkfRRW)

 ## Final Thoughts

-As I mention in the video, the TASCAM is not as well built as a [Zoom H6](https://amzn.to/30ULAqp); however, the TASCAM is half the price and as far as I can tell, the quality of the audio is equivalent for my use.
+As I mention in the video, the TASCAM is not as well built as a [Zoom H6  (#Ad)](https://amzn.to/30ULAqp); however, the TASCAM is half the price and as far as I can tell, the quality of the audio is equivalent for my use.
 And that's what is most important.
 This doesn't mean I might not go back and purchase a Zoom later, but for now, the TASCAM seems perfect.

-A day after the video, I did try the TASCAM with my favorite [MXL mic](https://amzn.to/2X6a1QD) that requires 48v phantom power.
+A day after the video, I did try the TASCAM with my favorite [MXL mic  (#Ad)](https://amzn.to/2X6a1QD) that requires 48v phantom power.
 WOW!
 The recording sounds awesome.
-It was easily on par, or better, than the audio I record when I use my MXL mic connected through my [Mackie ProFX8v2](https://amzn.to/2X1bA2c) into my [Mac mini](https://amzn.to/39BacZ7).
+It was easily on par, or better, than the audio I record when I use my MXL mic connected through my [Mackie ProFX8v2  (#Ad)](https://amzn.to/2X1bA2c) into my [Mac mini (#Ad)](https://amzn.to/39BacZ7).

 Before recording, I did have to refer to the instruction manual to select the input; however, now I'm good to go.
 Once you go through the menu items a few times, switching between and choosing options is easier.